Exeter Rifford Road Cycle Track

 Here is a link to the previous consultation page and a report on feedback from residents received during this informal consultation.

-The consultation will run from 17 November until 8 December 2022.
+The consultation ran from 17 November until 8 December 2022.

 Details of the proposal are shown in the documents below.